 The last few years have been challenging, to say the least.
 While we navigate a world where life is becoming increasingly stressful due to constant changes, trying to keep things simple might be a struggle.
 Stress is hard to avoid at the best of times but with increased technological and economic pressure faced by many twenty-somethings, we must take the time to ensure these stresses don’t get the better of us!

 Celebrating National Simplicity Day is important now more than ever.

 “Simplicity is the essence of happiness.” – Cedric Bledsoe

-To give a little context… National Simplicity Day (Sunday 12th July) was founded in the US to honour Henry Thoreau, an environmentalist, philosopher and an advocate for simple living.
-He believed that in the complicated world we live in today modern gadgets hinder us from experiencing true peace and quiet to gather our thoughts.
-This day gives us all a chance to experience a simplified life, with Henry’s theory suggesting that the laws of the universe will become simpler if this lifestyle is maintained long term.
+To give a little context… National Simplicity Day (observed on 12th July) was founded in the US to honour Henry Thoreau, an environmentalist, philosopher and advocate for simple living.
+He believed that in the complicated world we live in, modern gadgets hinder us from experiencing true peace and quiet to gather our thoughts.
+This day gives us all a chance to experience a simplified life, with Henry’s theory suggesting that the laws of the universe will become simpler if this lifestyle is maintained long-term.

 In keeping with this philosophy, the various ideas and YouTube videos mentioned in this blog are there solely as a source of inspiration and are intentionally vague to allow for interpretation.

 This is your day to celebrate however you choose, it is as simple as that!